 Criminal and Civil Consequences in Fatal Shooting Cases Involving Police Officers

 Whenever a fatal shooting involving a police officer occurs, the district attorney will consider whether criminal charges are appropriate.
-This usually involves brining forward evidence of the shooting to a grand jury.
-The grand jury will then in turn decide whether criminal charges are appropriate in that particular case, or, whether the police officer acted within the limits of lethal-force law.
+This usually involves bringing forward evidence of the shooting to a grand jury.
+The grand jury will then, in turn, decide whether criminal charges are appropriate in that particular case, or, whether the police officer acted within the limits of lethal-force law.
 For example, in the case of police officer Darren Wilson, the grand jury decided that there was not sufficient evidence to bring any criminal charges against the officer when he fatally shot Michael Brown.

 Even if the district attorney chooses not to file criminal charges against an officer involved in a fatal shooting, the U.S. Department of Justice (USDOJ) may get involved.
 The USDOJ, among other things, is responsible for investigating federal civil rights violations.
 In order for the USDOJ to pursue a civil rights claim against an officer involved in a fatal shooting, there would have to be evidence that supported a finding that the actions by the police officer were criminal, and the criminal act was motivated by race.
 If the USDOJ finds race motivation, then the USDOJ can prosecute the officer for a “hate crime.”
 (For information about “hate-crimes” see: http://www.justice.gov/usao/priority-areas/civil-rights/hate-crimes).